offendingcommit/valdris/Lore/Dual Economy.md

 - **Autumn**: Harvest brings food/artifact exchange peaks
 - **Winter**: Dangerous salvage attempts by the desperate, premium prices

-## The Gray Markets of [[Grimhaven]]
+## The Gray Markets of [Grimhaven](Grimhaven.md)

-In the shadowy alleys of [[Grimhaven]], the dual economy takes on darker shades.
+In the shadowy alleys of [Grimhaven](Grimhaven.md), the dual economy takes on darker shades.
 The Gray Market operates beyond the reach of Valuation Councils and tax collectors, where dangerous artifacts change hands without questions asked.

 ### Black Tide Bazaar
 Hidden beneath the lighthouse district, accessible only at low tide: